AI GRC Project Rejection Rate

 How Organizations Use AI GRC Project Rejection Rate

-Over time, this metric helps teams reduce repeated issues, streamline approvals, and improve the overall quality of AI projects entering deployment.
+Over time, this metric helps reduce repeated issues, streamline reviews, and improve the quality of AI projects before deployment.

 Real-World Examples

-- Hiring and talent matching: AdeptID used Credo AI to strengthen documentation, fairness validation, and explainability for a high-risk hiring system, improving readiness for governance and regulatory review.
+- Hiring and talent matching: AdeptID used Credo AI to improve documentation, fairness validation, and explainability for a high-risk hiring system.

-- Financial services: Mastercard used Credo AI to centralize AI use case oversight and align projects with governance standards, reducing gaps that can delay or block approvals.
+- Financial services: Mastercard used Credo AI to centralize AI use case oversight and align projects with governance standards.

-- Education and workforce solutions: Ruffalo Noel Levitz partnered with Credo AI to strengthen governance oversight in higher-education technology systems, improving review readiness for AI use cases that can affect student access and enrollment decisions.
+- Education and workforce solutions: Ruffalo Noel Levitz partnered with Credo AI to strengthen governance oversight for AI systems affecting student access and enrollment decisions.

 Best Practices for Managing Rejection Rates